whodatsat/scrollytelling-tutorial/README.md

 - In Column B, *FilePath*, paste the URL for your video.
 - In Column C, *AltText*, describe your video and what purpose it's serving in your narrative.
-- Skip Columns D, E, and F, *Latitude*, *Longitude*, and *ZoomLevel*.
+- Skip Columns D, E, F, and H, *ImageOrientation*, *Latitude*, *Longitude*, and *ZoomLevel*.

-### Adding text
+### Adding and customizing text

-Column G, *Text*, is the same for all media types.
+Columns G and I, *TextHorizontalPercentage* and *Text*, are the same for all media types.
 This is where you'll add your narrative content to your story.
-You have two options here:
+You have three options here:

 - You can add text to an existing piece of content, in which case the text will appear to the left of the media.
 If you go this route, try to keep your text under about 100 words per step.
 - You can add text as a standalone box with no media, in which case your text will stretch across the whole width of the page.
 To do this, select "Text" as your content type and leave columns B through F blank.
 You can have longer chunks of text in this format.
 (This is a good way to include your references!)
+This step type gives you a block of text with no background color or dynamic elements.
+- You can also set your step type to a media step but change the TextHorizontalPercentage to 100%.
+This will also give you a text-only step, but it'll still have the same background color as all your other steps, and it will dynamically widen and narrow as you scroll.

-In both cases, you can format your text using HTML.
+In all cases, you can format your text using HTML.
 Here are a few essentials.

 <img src="https://iris.siue.edu/wp-content/uploads/2025/02/Scrolly-tutorial-5.jpg" alt="A screenshot of a cell in the Google Sheet showing the HTML-formatted text" width="300"/> <img src="https://iris.siue.edu/wp-content/uploads/2025/02/Scrolly-tutorial-6.jpg" alt="A screenshot of the corresponding text box in the live scrolly story, with the formatting implemented" width="300"/>